 Welcome to Playing Preschool Year 2!

-**THIS PRODUCT LISTING IS FOR PLAYING PRESCHOOL YEAR 2 PLUS THE INTRODUCTION & SCHOOL READINESS GUIDE ***THIS IS NOT A PHYSICAL PRODUCT.
+**THIS PRODUCT LISTING IS FOR PLAYING PRESCHOOL YEAR 2 PLUS THE INTRODUCTION TO LEARNING GUIDE ***THIS IS NOT A PHYSICAL PRODUCT.
 THIS IS A DOWNLOADABLE PRODUCT.
 YOU WILL RECEIVE A PDF ***YOU ARE PERMITTED TO PRINT ONE COPY OF PLAYING PRESCHOOL YEAR 2 FOR PERSONAL USE, NO REDISTRIBUTION***PRINTING IN BLACK AND WHITE, DOUBLE SIDED IS HIGHLY RECOMMENDED FOR COST SAVINGS**

 QUESTIONS?
 Check out the Playing Preschool FAQ page OR email firstname.lastname@example.org